JAForbes/z4/readme.md

 //     { id:4, name: 'Raspberry Pi' }
 // ]

-// Ensuring the predicates aren't satisfied
-// prevents further writes, but reads will return the last
-// value that was cached
-// this is useful for UI as we may want to display data in a render
-// even though we are about to change states
-// that invalidates all the queries section('personal-access-token')
+section('personal-access-token')

 name()
-// 'Office'
+// undefined

 name('Work')
 // no-op

 name()
+// undefined

+// Our predicate is no longer satisfied
+// We get back no results, but we can
+// use .$optimistic to return the last
+// value before the result set was empty
+// or to return the latest value even
+// before it is committed

+state = z.state.$optimistic
-// 'Office'
+state.name() // 'Work'
 ```